fossabot/everpl/docs/source/api/handling_errors.rst

 This error indicates some issue with the client-side code and should be fixed by client's developer.
-You must to pass a non-empty authorization header while acessing to protected resourses.
-To get more information about the authorization process, plese take a look into FIXME section of documentation.
+You must to pass a non-empty authorization header while accessing to protected resources.
+To get more information about the authorization process, please take a look into FIXME section of documentation.

 ..
 WARNING::